ddevault/Craft.Net/README.md

 Additionally, each world must have a terrain generator, which implements IWorldGenerator.
 FlatlandGenerator is a clone of the vanilla Minecraft flatland generator.

+You should also consider adding an ILogProvider to the server with MinecraftServer.AddLogProvider.
+Included in Craft.Net is ConsoleLogWriter, and FileLogWriter, which output logs to the command line or a file, respectively.
+Craft.Net logs messages with a given LogImportance.
+High importance is for things like server starting and new clients logging in.
+Medium importance is for things like chat and player deaths.
+Low importance is a log of all communication on the server, and all packets are logged with a low importance.
+Packet logging is only enabled in DEBUG builds.

 Contributing
 ----------